NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 greetAFriend("Norman", "midnight"); // Hello, Norman!
 ```
 ## Return Statements
-Functions have their own scope, which means variales we declare inside the function can't be accessed outside of it.
+Functions have their own scope, which means variales we declare inside the function can't be accessed outside of it. **The following code won't work:**
 ```js
 function makeAPizza(crustType, size, toppingsArray){
   var finishedPizza = `A ${size} pizza with ${crustType} crust and ${toppingsArray.join(", ")} on top.`